Revive dull or pigmented skin for sunny season with the 9 best Vitamin C serums on the market

 RRP: £50 Vitamin C: 10% Key ingredients: Lactic acid, alpha-arbutin

 If you haven't heard of Farmacy, this Vitamin C serum would be a perfect product to get to know the brand.
 Why?
-Because unless you are on a tight budget there's very little not to adore here.
+Because unless you are on a very tight budget, there's very little not to adore here.
 It contains 10% ascorbic acid, the most stable and powerful form of Vit C, and combines it with gentle exfoliant lactic acid plus alpha arbutin, another antioxidant, for extra skin-protecting powers.
 It also has a waterless base, which means that precious vitamin C won't be prematurely destabilised by the oxygen in H2O, while the airless pump bottle boosts this protection further.
 The texture of this oil-free serum is one of the things we loved most.
-One pump was easily enough for our face and neck, it sank in swiftly, and played well with our moisturiser.
+One pump was easily enough for our face and neck, it sank in swiftly and played well with our moisturiser.
 Essentially, this works as hard as possible for a topical product and more than lives up to its brightening promises - so it gets top marks from us.

 Buy if: You want an oil-free, ultra-stable formula, with a good vitamin C concentration that brightens and refines texture